 Dashboard Version Control

-You can both save or commit dashboards after editing them.
+You can both save or commit dashboard models after editing them.
 When a dashboard model is committed in Bipp, it does not overwrite the previous version of the dashboard.
-Instead a new version of the dashboard is created with alias “latest”.
+Instead a new version of the dashboard is created with the alias “latest”.
 At any point of time you may revert to a previous version of the dashboard by using the “Version” dropdown.
 The required version may be selected from the version dialog box.

 Bipp allows both online and offline sharing of dashboards.
 Following are the ways in which dashboards or dashboard data may be shared with other Bipp users or external stakeholders.

-Access Permissions: A dashboard may be shared with other Bipp users in the organization/user-network by using the “Permissions” menu option on the dashboard listing screen or the “Share” button on the dashboard screen.
+Access Permissions: A dashboard may be shared with other Bipp users in the organization/user-network by using the “Permissions” menu option on the dashboard listing screen or the “Share” option on the dashboard screen.
 This will show the permissions dialog box.
 Dashboards may be shared with co-workers by entering their email-id’s on this screen.
 Alternatively a group name may also be entered for sharing with all members of a specific group.
 Permissions for multiple dashboards may be edited simultaneously by selecting the dashboards and clicking on the “Update Permissions” button above the dashboards list.

 Export/Import: Dashboards may be exported to a

 tarfile using the “Export” option in the dashboard menu.
 Only users with admin or creator permissions on the dashboard will be allowed to export it.

 This file can then be imported by other users into their workspace (where they have creator/admin permissions).
 This can be achieved by using the “Import Dashboard” button on the top-right of the dashboard listing screen.